Chairman, and CEO, out at cosmetics maker Coty

 The company will also add two independent directors to its board.

+Stifel analyst Mark Astrachan wrote recently that Coty, in addition to near-term supply chain issues, will be wresting with underlying weakness in its consumer beauty unit for the next two to three years.

 Shares of Coty Inc. tumbled 22 percent last week after reporting first-quarter earnings and they are down 57 percent this year.
-The stock is up slightly before the opening bell on Monday.